Google Analytics Alternatives

 Seeing the world through pink glasses?
 Yeah, well, I am an optimist at heart.

 There are a whole bunch of available alternatives today, and covering and explaining all is out of the scope of this post.
 Here we’ll look at eleven we've been playing with (in one way or another) and/or are considering using for our website (and side hustles).
 What are the top GA alternatives?
 Well…

 I’ve used Plausible a couple of times (and we use it on our React Norway conference website), and there is a lot to like when it comes to Plausible.
 As a marketer, I love the fact that they are bootstrapped and rely on organic traffic, i.e., they are all about sharing value with in-depth blog posts on analytics topics.
 As a user, the fact that it is a privacy-focused open-source solution with a lightweight script (<1KB) and a simple and intuitive dashboard with essential data … What is there not to like?

 Implementation?
 Register, add website details, and make sure a simple JS code snippet is in the <head> section:

 - Stats API - is a read-only interface to present historical and real-time stats only.

 - Events API - is for setting up goals and custom events.

 - Site API - allows you to manage your sites through the API.

-If you ask me it is a great solution for businesses that are so used to GA dashboard, tracking, and data options but wanna be sure they are GDPR compliant.
+If you ask me, it is a great solution for businesses that are so used to GA dashboards, tracking, and data options but wanna be sure they are GDPR compliant.
 Best of all, for those businesses, Matomo has a simple historical Google Analytics data import solution and their own Tag Manager.